humanestandards/home/content/play/ai-teaches-humane-harmonization.md

 image_alt: ai teaches humane Harmonization
 image_position: top
 seo:
-  title: Paul Ai Teaches Humane Operations
+  title: Paul Ai Teaches Humane Operations - Episode 02
   description: >-
     An Artificial Intelligence Agent elaborates on the Theorems of the Humane Standards - a Universal Language for Humane and Machine Learning.